Skillet Chicken Pot Pie (30 minutes)

 - 2 handfuls fresh baby spinach, roughly chopped

-- 2-3 cups (280 g) cooked chicken, cut into 1 inch pieces (use leftover or rotisserie chicken from store)
+- 2 cups cooked chicken breasts or thighs, cut into 1 inch pieces (use leftover or rotisserie chicken from store)

-- 1 1/2 tsp poultry seasoning or more to taste
+- 1 1/2 teaspoon poultry seasoning or more to taste

-- salt and pepper to taste depends on saltiness of broth.
-Start with 1/2 tsp salt and 1/4 tsp pepper.
+- salt and black pepper to taste depends on saltiness of broth.
+Start with 1/2 tsp salt and 1/4 tsp black pepper.

 PREPARE VEGETABLES: While crust is baking, cut vegetables into smaller chunks (about 2 inches).
 Place half in food processor.
 Pulse a few times to chop into 1/4-1/2 inch pieces.
-Don't worry if they are all not perfectly even, but they should be close to the same size.
+Don't worry if they are all not perfectly even, but they should be close to the same size for even cooking.
 Chop up any with a knife that have remained large.
 Repeat with remaining half.
 Alternatively, dice vegetables with a knife.

-SAUTE VEGETABLES: Heat butter/oil in skillet or pot on medium high.
+SAUTE VEGETABLES: Melt butter (or heat oil) in large pot or large skillet on medium-high heat.
 Add onions and veggies to skillet.
-Saute for 6-8 minutes.
+Sauté for 6-8 minutes.

 MAKE SAUCE AND FINISH FILLING: Add flour to vegetable mixture.
 Stir well.
 Cook for 3 minutes, stirring.
-Add broth and all seasonings, stirring rapidly, until sauce is smooth.
+Add broth and all seasonings, stirring rapidly, until you get a smooth creamy sauce.
 Cook 10 minutes until vegetables are tender and sauce is thickened, stirring occasionally.
 Stir in cream if using.
 Stir in spinach and chicken.
 Cook 1-2 minutes.
 Taste and adjust seasonings.